Autotrader cars

 BMW M2

 How about something with a 3.0-litre 6-cylinder turbo petrol engine developing 460 horsepower and driving the rear wheels?
-You can even have an M2 with a manual gearbox.
-Sadly it’s a £1200 option because 90 per cent of M2s sold last time around were specced with automatics.
+Also with a manual gearbox?
+Albeit, the auto is a £1200 option because 90 per cent of M2s sold last time around were specced with automatics.
 BMW’s M Division had to fight with the accounts department to even make it available.
 That’s how committed it was to making this a ‘proper’ sports car.
-It’ll be the last one like this before everything goes electric too.
+It’ll be the last one like this before everything goes electric, too.
 Make the most of it while you can.

 Find out more about the BMW M2 here.